Ketei/nexus-forge/README.md

 ## Features

-Nexus Forge provides dedicated editors to structure your game's content:
+Nexus Forge provides editors to structure your game's content:

-* **Dialogue Editor:** A GraphEdit-based tool for branching conversations featuring context-aware string formatting.
+* **Dialogue Editor:** A powerful easy-to-use graph-based visual tool for creating dialogs.
-* **Global State:** A blackboard for data storage and managing global variables.
+* **Global State:** A blackboard for global data storage and access.
-* **Character & Species Data:** Complex character sheets with custom stats, skills, and traits.
-Includes a robust Species/Sub-species inheritance system.
+* **Character & Species Data:** Complex character sheets with custom stats, skills, and traits and a robust Species/Sub-Species inheritance system.
-* **Items & Economy:** Define items with custom categories, flags, and rarities.
-Build single or multi-currency economies.
+* **Items & Crafting:** Define items with custom categories, flags, and rarities.
+Define complex crafting recipes.
-* **Crafting & Quests:** Construct multi-stage quests and define complex crafting recipes.
+* **Quests:** Construct quests with multiple stages and objectives.
+* **Economy:** Build single or multi-currency economies.

 <img alt="Dialog Example" src="https://github.com/user-attachments/assets/c7198887-cb6c-4981-9123-75b088626780" />
 <img alt="Quest Example" src="https://github.com/user-attachments/assets/17ec2fc0-06ea-4515-8a8a-f9bffedbf5fa" />

 ### Static Utility Classes

-Beyond the visual editors, the plugin includes several computer science data structures that can be used independently in your code:
+Besides the editors, the plugin includes several objects that can be used independently in your code:

 * **Caching:** A Least Recently Used (LRU) Cache implementation.
-* **Advanced Data Structures:** A Random Weighted Pool for probability and BitFlags for efficient boolean states.
+* **Data Pools and Selectors:** A Random Weighted Pool for random or weighted draws.
-* **Low-Level Helpers:** Fast UUID (v4) generation and bitwise operations.
+* **Other Helpers:** BitFlags, UUID (v4) generation and bitwise operations.

 ## Documentation